Stacked Intelligent Metasurface-Enhanced MIMO OFDM Wideband Communication Systems: The Proposed SIM-enhanced MIMO OFDM Wideband Communication System Model

 \subsection{SIM-enhanced MIMO OFDM Transceiver Architecture}

 ~~The proposed SIM-enhanced MIMO OFDM architecture is illustrated in Fig.~\ref{SIM-channel}.
 We consider a wideband communication system over $N_c$ subcarriers, where two SIMs are utilized to transmit and receive $S$ independent data streams on each subcarrier.
-By performing precoding and combining directly in the wave domain~\cite{SIM-HMIMO}, the system eliminates the need for baseband digital processing.
-This streamlined architecture minimizes hardware complexity, energy consumption, and computational overhead, as it requires fewer RF chains.
-In this design, the data stream associated with each transmit antenna is independently processed and received at a corresponding receive antenna, because multiple parallel subchannels are established in the physical space.
-Therefore, unlike conventional MIMO architectures, where the number of RF chains scales with the number of transmit antennas $N_{TX}$ and the number of receive antennas $N_{RX}$, the proposed system achieves $N_{RF} = N_{TX} = N_{RX} = S$.
-This fully-analog beamforming approach effectively suppresses IAI, thereby enhancing signal quality and improving overall system robustness.
+By performing beamforming directly in the wave domain~\cite{SIM-HMIMO}, the system eliminates the need for baseband digital precoding and combining.
+This streamlined architecture minimizes hardware complexity, energy consumption, and computational overhead, as it requires fewer RF chains. {In this design, the data stream associated with each transmit antenna is independently processed and received at a corresponding receive antenna, because multiple parallel subchannels are established in the physical space.
+Therefore, unlike conventional MIMO architectures, where the number of RF chains $N_{RF}$ scales with the number of transmit antennas $N_{TX}$, the proposed system achieves $N_{RF} = N_{TX} = S$, which ensures that each spatial stream is physically realized and independently excitable.
+For the sake of simplicity, we set the receive antenna number equal to the transmit antenna number $N_{RX}= N_{TX}$ to form a square end-to-end channel and to demonstrate the effect of the SIM on spatial multiplexing.} This fully-analog beamforming approach effectively suppresses IAI, thereby enhancing signal quality and improving overall system robustness.

 Specifically, at the transmitter (TX), $S$ data streams are first modulated in the frequency domain.
 The data stream over $N_c$ subcarriers for each transmit antenna undergoes an IFFT operation to convert frequency-domain signals into time-domain OFDM signals.
 A cyclic prefix (CP) is then added to combat inter-symbol interference caused by multi-path propagation.
 The processed OFDM signals are passed through $S$ DACs and RF chains, followed by the wave-domain beamforming implemented through the TX-SIM structure.
 At the receiver (RX), the wideband signals are received through the RX-SIM, which performs wave-domain processing to mitigate wideband channel impairment and IAI.
 After passing through $S$ RF chains and ADCs and removing the CP, the time-domain signals are subsequently transformed back into the frequency domain via fast Fourier transform (FFT) operations to recover the original $N_c$ symbols for each data stream.
 This end-to-end process ensures efficient wideband data transmission and reception while leveraging the SIM's ability to reduce complexity and compensate for channel distortions.